Sagamihara stabbings: Attack

-At the Minori Home, Uematsu tied a male staff member to a handrail before proceeding to stab the occupants.
-After stabbing the occupants, he entered an office and decided to use the computer.
-While on the computer, he checked the names of the employees who were on night shift to make sure none of them were strong enough to overpower him.
-Uematsu left the office and took the stairs to the 2nd floor of the building.
+At the Minori Home, Uematsu tied a male staff member to a handrail and stabbed the occupants.
+He entered an office and used a computer to check the names of the employees who were on night shift to make sure none of them were strong enough to overpower him.
+Uematsu left the office and took the stairs to the second floor.
 Uematsu injured seven people in the Minori Home.

-As Uematsu entered the 2nd floor, he walked through the Subaru Home.
+As Uematsu entered the second floor, he walked through the Subaru Home.
 He opened the door to the Ibuki Home and tied a male staff member to a railing.
 He also confiscated the employee's cell phone.
-Uematsu would ask the employee about the occupants of each room before stabbing them.
-Uematsu would walk back to the Subaru Home.
-In the Ibuki Home, four people were killed and eleven were injured.
+Uematsu asked the employee about the occupants of each room before stabbing them.
+Uematsu walked back to the Subaru Home.
+In the Ibuki Home, he killed four people and injured eleven.

-In the Subaru Home, Uematsu approached a male staff member working on his computer in the office.
-The staff member noticed Uematsu carrying a bloody knife and ran away from him.
-Uematsu chased the staff member to an empty room while telling him to stay calm and not to worry.
+In the Subaru Home, Uematsu approached a male staff member working on a computer in the office.
+The staff member noticed Uematsu carrying a bloody knife and ran.
+Uematsu chased him to an empty room while telling him to stay calm and not to worry.
 The staff member held the door shut to prevent Uematsu from entering.
 Uematsu tried to open the door while telling the employee that "it's okay".
-Uematsu eventually gave up and started stabbing the occupants in the other rooms.
-The employee would call the police at 02:45.
+He eventually gave up and started stabbing the occupants in the other rooms.
+The employee called the police at 02:45.
 In the Subaru Home, Uematsu killed three and wounded one.
 After stabbing the occupants, Uematsu left the care center through the main doors.
 He was recorded leaving the centre at 02:48.

-Police were called to the care center by staff members at around 02:30 local time, reporting a man with a knife breaking into the building.
+Police were called to the care center by staff members at around 02:30, reporting a man with a knife breaking into the building.
 However, Uematsu left the premises before being apprehended; he was recorded re-entering his car at 02:50 in security camera footage.
 At 02:50, Uematsu posted a tweet on his Twitter account showing the selfie he took with the suit on.
 He added the caption: "世界が平和になりますように。 beautiful Japan!!!!!!"
 (May the world be at peace.
 Beautiful Japan!!!!!!")

 Armed police entered the building at around 03:00 where they discovered the crime scene.
 Twenty-nine ambulances were sent to the facility.
 The suspect turned himself in at the Tsukui Police Station at 03:05 with the bag containing kitchen knives and other bloodstained sharp tools.
 A knife was reportedly found in his car outside the police station.
 Two knives were also recovered in the facility.

 Uematsu killed ten women and nine men aged between 18 and 70.
 He also attacked 26 other people, 13 of which were severely injured.
-Most of the victims were stabbed in the neck area.
+Most of the victims were stabbed in the neck.